B-Varun-Rao1987/PigDiceGame/README.md

 Rules are specified in the game itself to understand the UI.

 Have fun playing the Pig Dice game and may the dice be in your favor!

+The URL to the game is : 'https://pig-dice-game-varun-rao-888.netlify.app/'